-The NZFMA's Rates Committee regularly reviews the operational management of the Benchmark capture and calculation process, noting however, that the governance of this and other NZFBF generated benchmarks will be the responsibility of the NZFBF Board.
+NZFBF's BKBM Committee regularly reviews the operational management of the Benchmark capture and calculation process, noting however, that the governance of this and other NZFBF generated benchmarks will be the responsibility of the NZFBF Board.

-NZFBF, in consultation with the NZFMA's Rates Committee, will provide recommendations to the NZFBF Board concerning the overall operation of the Benchmark.
-The Rates Committee members are drawn from banks operating in New Zealand's domestic rates market including participants and non-participants in the BKBM Trading Window.
-Each paid up Financial Markets member of the NZFMA may provide a member to the Committee.
-The Reserve Bank of New Zealand and New Zealand Debt Management are invited to attend all committee meetings as observers.
+NZFBF, in consultation with NZFBF's BKBM Committee, will provide recommendations to the NZFBF Board concerning the overall operation of the Benchmark.
+BKBM Committee members are drawn from price-making banks operating in New Zealand's domestic markets as well as a non-voting observer from the Reserve Bank of New Zealand.